 She is all of these things because we received support during the important developmental years.
 She is this because we learned how to parent her.
 She is this because she was loved by educators who were trained to help children like her, who know the warning sings and have approaches to help aid her needs.
 She is like this because we weren’t ashamed to call and get her help.

 Now imagine if there was no one to call….

 Finley’s story is one of success.
-I am prideful that I knew that there is no shame to get my child help.
+I am prideful that I knew that there is no shame in getting my child help.
 But there are many more parents who face unseen challenges and roads ahead.
 Parents who need encouragement or just a plain hug.
 Parents who not only need professional advice but also friendly and supportive advice.
-I have seen these parents walk into parent center.
+I have seen these parents walk into the parent center.
 I have seen the uncertainty in their faces.
 I know their anxiety bringing their child out for the first time in a social setting-will they be ok?